kaist-cp/cs431/README.md

   [website](https://github.com/kaist-cp/cs431) as well as on the [GitHub issue tracker](https://github.com/kaist-cp/cs431/issues).
 You are expected to read all announcements within 24 hours of their being posted.
-It is highly recommended to watch the repository so that new announcements will automatically be delivered to you email address.
+It is highly recommended to watch the repository so that new announcements will automatically be delivered to your email address.

 - Ask questions on course materials and assignments in [this repository's issue tracker](https://github.com/kaist-cp/cs431/issues).
     + Don't send emails to the instructor or TAs for course materials and assignments.
-    + Before asking a question, search it in Google and Stack Overflow.
+    + Before asking a question, search for it in Google and Stack Overflow.
-    + Describe your question as detailed as possible.
-It should include following things:
+    + Describe your question in as much detail as possible.
+It should include the following things:
       * Environment (OS, gcc, g++ version, and any other related program information).
       * Command(s) that you used and the result.
 Any logs should be formatted in code.
 Refer to [this](https://guides.github.com/features/mastering-markdown/).
       * Any directory or file changes you've made.
-If it is solution file, just describe which part of the code is modified.
+If it is the solution file, just describe which part of the code is modified.
       * Googling result.
 Search before asking, and share the keyword used for searching and what you've learned from it.
     + Give a proper title to your issue.
     + Read [this](https://github.com/kaist-cp/cs431#communication) for more instructions.

     + I'm requiring you to ask questions online first for two reasons.
-First, clearly writing a question is the first step to reach an answer.
-Second, you can benefit from questions and answers of other students.
+First, clearly writing a question is the first step to reaching an answer.
+Second, you can benefit from the questions and answers of other students.

 - Ask your questions via email **only if** they are either confidential or personal.
 Any questions failing to do so (e.g. email questions on course materials) will not be answered.

-- We are NOT going to discuss *new* questions during the office hour.
+- We are NOT going to discuss *new* questions during office hours.
 Before coming to the office hour, please check if there is a similar question on the issue tracker.
-If there isn't, file a new issue and start discussion there.
+If there isn't, file a new issue and start a discussion there.
 The agenda of the office hour will be the issues that are not resolved yet.

 - Emails to the instructor or the head TA should begin with "CS431:" in the subject line, followed